fillefrans/pi/README.md

 Another example: two apps may define a common namespace for exchanging messages and events.

-Any server software can access the PHP session information for any client, since it is stored in Redis.

-Components can be loaded into apps on the fly, or queued for preloading.
-Scripts and CSS can be injected into the DOM in three ways:
-   1. By adding a script-src tag to the DOM (good for using browser cache)
-   2. Loaded over XHR, injected into the DOM
-   3. Loaded over WebSocket, injected into the DOM

-For 2. and 3., it is possible to store documents and snippets in HTML5's localStorage

-π is a bare-bones but extensible set of libraries that serves as a platform for developing real-time client-server web apps/components/sites, with a modular architecture and a built-in dependency system using synchronous or asynchronous on-demand loading and preloading.
+π is a bare-bones but extensible set of best practices and libraries that serves as a platform for developing real-time distributes web apps/components/services/sites, with a modular architecture and a built-in dependency system with on-demand loading and preloading.

 π is inspired by flow-based programming and the old-school linux toolchain, where specialized, highly optimized agents can be configured into flexible chains of processing.

-pi unique qualities
+about pi

     a minuscule platform with majuscule impact